Gruntfuggly/format-modified/README.md

 The command **Set Configuration File** can be used to set an alternative configuration file for the current file in the editor.
 This will show a list of configurations files (which can be set in the settings).

+The command **Format Whole Document** can be used to force the whole document to be formatted.

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.format-modified).